priezu-m/dotfiles/README.md

 # dotfiles
-just a safe in case i accidentally delete everything
+just a safe in case I accidentally delete everything